 The Insurance Provider Did Not Act in Good Faith

 Insurance companies don’t always treat accident victims fairly.
 They have an obligation to handle claims in good faith and follow protocols.
+A car insurance adjuster, who assesses damages and assigns fault, plays a critical role in determining the outcome of your claim.
 If your insurer fails to do so, you may have a new legal claim against them, particularly if your complaint alleges that they:

 You Didn’t Finish Pursuing a Claim at the Time